MMR: India’s MMR at 167(SRS 2011-13) has improved significantly from 212 (SRS 2007-09);

 This includes quality antenatal care including prevention and treatment of anemia, institutional / safe delivery services and post natal care.
 To provide essential obstetric care services GoI is operationalizing the PHCs for 24 X 7 services and also training the SNs/LHVs/ANMs in Skilled Attendance at Birth.

-Quality ANC includes minimum of at least 4 ANCs including early registration and 1st ANC in first trimester along with physical and abdominal examinations, Hb estimation and urine investigation , 2 doses of T.T Immunization and consumption of IFA tablets for 100 days.
+Quality ANC includes minimum of at least 4 ANCs including early registration and 1st ANC in first trimester along with physical and abdominal examinations, Hb estimation and urine investigation , 2 doses of T.T Immunization and consumption of IFA tablets (6 months during ANC & 6 months during PNC).

 Ensuring post natal care within first 24 hours of delivery and subsequent home visits on 3rd, 7th and 42nd day is the important components for identification and management of emergencies occurring during post natal period.
 The ANMs, LHVs and staff nurses are being oriented and trained for tackling emergencies identified during these visits.